AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/SosExporter/docker-proxy/Readme.md

 The "AQUARIUS" section of settings includes configuration options for:
 - Which signal, corrected points or raw points, is exposed.
 - Which AQTS qualifiers, if any, represent below/above sensor detection limits.
+- Which additional AQTS qualifiers should be provided.

 ### Step 6 - Configure the "AQUARIUS" settings to filter which locations and time-series are exposed via SOS.